We may earn commission from affiliate links →

 Catching The Dubrovnik To Split Bus

 Backpackers and budget travelers may want to grab a Split to Dubrovnik bus, and they’re in luck.
-Whether you want to catch a Split bus or a Dubrovnik bus, there are numerous options when traveling from Dubrovnik to Split by bus.
+If you wish to catch a Split bus or a Dubrovnik bus, there are numerous options when traveling from Dubrovnik to Split by bus.

-If you are on your way back to your home country, you can quickly then jump on the Split or Dubrovnik airport bus to get you to Dubrovnik or Split Airport from the respective bus stations.
+If you are returning to your home country, you can quickly jump on the Split or Dubrovnik airport bus to get you to Dubrovnik or Split Airport from the respective bus stations.

 The average travel time is approximately four and a half hours on a bus to Split from Dubrovnik, but you can experience delays during summer as the heavy tourist traffic may slow the bus from Dubrovnik to Split; if you have time on your side and are looking for the cheapest way to get to Dubrovnik, taking the Split to Dubrovnik bus or the Dubrovnik to Split bus will be your best bet.